Paillat-dev/Paillat-dev/test.md

 author: Paillat
 image: https://source.unsplash.com/random/?sample
 title: Sample Article in Markdown
+description: This is a sample article in Markdown that showcases various Markdown syntax.
+The purpose of this article is to test the Static Site Generator and the article hasn't any other purpose aside learning how to use the Static Site Generator.
 ---
 # Sample Article in Markdown
 <img src="<!-- image -->" alt="post main image" class="post-main-image">